 Variance (All Others) $200 + $50/additional variance

 Conditional Uses $400

+Appeal of Administrative Decision $200 with half the fee to be refunded should the appeal be successful

 DOCKET AND CALENDAR:

 Each application filed in proper form with the required data shall be numbered serially, docketed, and shall be placed upon the calendar of the Board by the Secretary.
 The docket numbers shall begin anew on January First of each year and shall be hyphenated with the number of the year in which the application is filed.